 - Days 8-9: The ascent of the Matterhorn.
 Please check our detailed Climb The Matterhorn page for a lot more information, inspiration and FAQ’s etc

-- Days 10-11: The Ascent of the Eiger.
+- Days 10-12: The Ascent of the Eiger.
 Please check our detailed Climb The Eiger page for a lot more information & inspiration.
 After the traverse of the Eiger and a night in the high altitude Monchjoch Hut, a final ascent – the Monch or Jungfrau can be completed before returning to Chamonix.

 John from Colorado, Mission Impossible Completed August 2016

 “I am back home now, savoring the wonderful memories I collected in the Alps — and readjusting to the time-zone change.
 I enjoyed my Alpine adventures very much, and I enjoyed Phil’s company and expertise — and his willingness to accommodate my wishes.
 All my objectives were met, and I am especially pleased that I was able to add on the Monch and the Jungfrau to my list of summits climbed.
 Thanks again for arranging for me to climb Mont Blanc earlier than planned so that we could enjoy the superb weather.
 Thanks to both of you for making my Alpine adventures so pleasant and successful.”